 Yet, there are responsibilities for the media to not only investigate what is wrong in society but also to report the truth.
 Neglecting the truth about current African reality and reporting only what affects the bottom line is counterproductive and dangerous.
-As a matter of fact, it threatens racial and social harmony, something that took decades and struggles, to build a just society.
+As a matter of fact, it threatens racial and social harmony.
+It is something that took decades and struggles, to build a just society.

-However, how to present accurate and objective Africa information that fosters understanding effectively cannot be determined by money alone, “a model that assures an ongoing tug of war between the need to cultivate the public interest and the duty to antagonize society’s most powerful pillars through careful scrutiny”, says Peter Osnos, founder and Editor-at-large for Foreign Affairs Books, in An Elegy for Journalism (Foreign Affairs: February 2010).
+However, how to present accurate and objective African information that fosters understanding effectively cannot be determined by money alone.
+A recommended solution is “a model that assures an ongoing tug of war between the need to cultivate the public interest and the duty to antagonize society’s most powerful pillars through careful scrutiny”, says Peter Osnos, founder and Editor-at-large for Foreign Affairs Books, in An Elegy for Journalism (Foreign Affairs: February 2010).

 As a U.S 501C (3) non-profit organization, Africa Agenda was founded with this question in mind: How do we ensure objective criteria for the dissemination of knowledge and information about Africa, locally and internationally, that is not only positive but balanced and representative of the events that are taking place in the twenty-first century.

 To do this involves information warfare, and for Africa Agenda, the process requires unique strategies and multiple forces, for changing attitudes about the continent, and for influencing and engaging the global media and education establishment.